 What is the Patient Choice Scheme?

-The Patient Choice Scheme will allow GP practices to register new patients who live outside the practice area, without any obligation to provide home visits or out of hours services when the patient is unable to attend their registered practice.
+The Patient Choice Scheme allows GP practices to register new patients who live outside the practice area, without any obligation to provide home visits or out of hours services when the patient is unable to attend their registered practice.

-The scheme also allows patients who are currently registered with the practice, but move out of the area, to re-register as an out of area patient, and with the practice not having home visiting obligations.
+The scheme also allows patients who are currently registered with the practice, but move out of the area, to re-register as an out of area patient, again with no obligation for home visiting.

 GPC will continue to closely monitor the coverage of this NHS England commissioned service to ensure it is comprehensive and safe for practices and patients.

-What are the new General Medical Services Regulations?
+What are the General Medical Services Regulations covering the scheme?

 What GP practices should do

-Although the regulations remain in place, a practice should only register out of area patients after they have sought and obtained assurances from area teams that arrangements for urgent GP services including home visits are in place for individual patients at their place of residence.
+A practice should only register out of area patients after they have sought and obtained assurances from regional NHS England teams/their CCG that arrangements for urgent GP services including home visits are in place for individual patients at their place of residence.

-Practices are therefore strongly advised that they should not currently register any patients under the new regulation.
+Practices are therefore strongly advised that they should not register any patients without those assurances.

-Practices will continue to have discretion over whether to register any out of area patients, whether under the new regulations, or under pre-existing regulations which still oblige home visiting.
+Practices have discretion over whether to register any out of area patients, whether under regulation 30 of the GMS Regulations, or under pre-existing regulations which still oblige home visiting.
 Practices should make clear their position on accepting patients who live out of area in their local communications (GP practice website, NHS Choices website, practice leaflet, posters in the waiting room etc.) notwithstanding that each patient must be considered on their individual circumstances.

 These text strings are: